ShaunaGordon/continue-config/rules/worldbuilding.md

 - Catfolk are as diverse as regular felines, so their cultural influences would be based on the type they're modeled after.
 For example, a pride of equatorial plains-dwelling lionfolk might take inspiration from indigenous and historical peoples of central Africa.
 - Halflings, gnomes, pixies, brownies, and other such groups can be collectively referred to as "Smallfolk," though the specific groups within remain.
 - Dragonborn are a bit more humanoid than standard D&D, and are more like humans with certain draconic features.
 Typically, they are mountain and island cultures, so we'll use Polynesian influences for them, particularly Maori.
 - Dark elves (Drow in D&D) are dark-adapted cultures and not inherently evil.
 They typically live in dark places, such as caves, underground, or in deep waters.
 When they live on the surface, they are typically nocturnal and take up nighttime jobs, such as night watch or astronomers.
+Use the Mosuo people as the dark elves' primary inspiration.

 ### Geography